KickButtowski80/survey-withchartkick/README.md

 # README

-Survey which includes checkboxes and use chartkick gem
+Survey which includes checkboxes and use chartkick gem and **ActionCable** was used in this app.